About Starr Nursery

 Starr Nursery’s Contributions

 In 2009, Greg entered the world of literature as an author with the publication of Cool Plants for Hot Gardens.
 As of this writing, Cool Plants is currently sold out and is in the republishing process for its new and improved second edition.
-There are still copies of the first edition available exclusively through our online catalog.
+There are no longer any copies of the first edition available through our online catalog.

 Greg’s second book, Agaves: Living Sculptures for Landscapes and Containers (Timber Press, 2012) has already sold more than 2,000 copies in the first year it’s been out and is now available as an e-book.
 This publication expands on the existing literature by the inclusion of recently described species and some lesser known ones, updating the horticultural information on some more well known ones.
 All books when purchased through our website will be autographed by the author.